Manason/effective-fivem-lua/docs/tables.md

 ```

 ## Maintain your own array size variable
-There is a significant performance difference as #array is an O(n) operation.
+There is a significant performance difference for large arrays as #array is an O(n) operation.
 Note that sometimes iterating through the the entire array to find the size is preferable, but a common pattern of starting with an empty array and populating it in a loop should use an array size variable.

 ```lua title="BAD"
 for i = 1, 100 do